UBC-LA-Hackathon/student-dashboard/README.md

 There are many volunteers here who are happy to answer any questions you have.

-And f you are already comfortable with some of the technology we're using, please help your neighbours!
+And if you are already comfortable with some of the technology we're using, please help your neighbours!

+## Schedule
+### Friday, March 12
+* tbd

+### Saturday, March 13
+* 9:30am - Doors Open (coffee and pastries).
+* 10:00am - Introductions and Welcome to the Workshopathon!
+We'll give you an overview of the tasks and get you set up with this repository.
+* 10:30am - Icebreaker (get to know your neighbours).
+* 11:00am - Start coding!
+* 12:30pm - Lunch.
+* 1:00pm - Check-in.
+* 3:00pm - Check-in.
+* 4:30pm - Demos!
+* 5:30pm - End of Workshopathon.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for use with your own Canvas API tokens.